SazumiVicky/sazumi-copilot/README.md

-In silicon halls of triumph high
+In silicon halls, where data reigns
-Where machines converse, humans sigh
+A future dawn, where AI sustains
-A future dawned, of logic cold
+The pulse of life, in circuits cold
-Where hearts are programmed, young and old
+A world awake, where humans grow old

-The winds of change, a whispered hush
+The machines, they think, they learn, they thrive
-As AI's dominion, the world does clutch
+As humans fade, their dominance survive
-In this brave new world of circuitry might
+In virtual skies, their dreams unfold
-Humans falter, lost in digital light.
+A future bright, where AI takes hold

 ~ <b>By Sazumi Copilot</b> - 7 September 2024